kchatlosh/digiethicsDRI/sections/debrief.md

 Review the collective guidelines we have created so far and any additional notes you jotted down, and make a few notes by yourself about the questions listed below.

-> {determine institutional requirements}
+{determine institutional requirements}
  will you apply for IRB?

-> {explore more radical ethics}
+{explore more radical ethics}
 what levels of impact will you consider?

-> {reassess your research methodology}
+{reassess your research methodology}
 how will the above affect your research/project methods & design?

-Discuss with your partner, and then share with the group!
+Discuss with a partner, and then share with the group!

 ******